Personal Safety Education

 Our Impact

-We have worked with 1,36,555 children and 1,08,077 parents and teachers, non-teaching staff through Personal Safety Education (PSE) programme in over 255 schools and shelter homes in 3 districts of Maharashtra.
+We have worked with over 148,100 children and over 115,300 parents and teachers, non-teaching staff through Personal Safety Education (PSE) programme in over 266 schools and 4 shelter homes/institutions in 3 districts of Maharashtra.

 We have conducted External and Internal evaluations of the Programme to map both short-term and long-term outcomes.